m1k1o/neko-rooms/README.md

 ## How to start

 You need to have installed `Docker` and `docker-compose`.
-You need to have custom domain pointing to your server's IP.
+You need to have a custom domain pointing to your server's IP.

 You can watch installation video provided by *Dr R1ck*: